-Plan your move and apply for resources such as government housing and child care.
+Download the MyPCS Mobile app through the Navy App Locker or MyNavy Portal to plan your move and apply for resources such as government housing and child care.
 Another helpful resource to guide your PCS is the Plan My Move online tool available at https://planmymove.militaryonesource.mil.